Chester Dewey: Early life

 Chester Dewey was born in Sheffield, Massachusetts, on October 25, 1784, to Elizabeth Owen and Stephen Dewey.
 He studied for the ministry at Williams College, graduated in 1806, and officiated at Tryingham, Massachusetts.
 Even though he gave up preaching as his primary profession after only a few months, he never really retired from the pulpit.
 He also assisted his brother, Loring D. Dewey in his efforts to create a school of U.S. Blacks.
-For the remainder of his life he accepted frequent invitations to preach, in scores of churches in many places and did nearly as much work of this kind as if preaching were his only occupation.
+For the remainder of his life he accepted frequent invitations to preach, in scores of churches in a number of places and did nearly as much work of this kind as if preaching were his only occupation.
 Dewey was professor of mathematics and natural philosophy at Williams College from 1810 to 1827.
 He was elected an Associate Fellow of the American Academy of Arts and Sciences in 1818.
 From 1850 until 1860 he was professor of chemistry and natural philosophy in the University of Rochester.